 Whether you have thought about it or not, if you market your services to the marketplace for a fee, you’re an entrepreneur.
 Some of us market our services to our employers and some of us market our services directly to consumers.
 Regardless of who buys our personal services, we are the owners of our own businesses and we market our services for a fee.

 One of the few times when most employees actually view themselves as entrepreneurs is when marketing themselves to prospective employers.
 They put together an impressive résumé.
 They go out and market their services.
 They put on their best behavior during the interview process as they describe their services with confidence.
 Then, once they get the job, they are back to thinking like an employee.

 Who’s in charge of your income and career?

-In today’s lesson I want to talk about how an entrepreneur thinks.
+In today’s lesson, I want to talk about how an entrepreneur thinks.
 Then I’ll outline some steps you can take to start that type of thinking.
-I believe you will quickly see the benefits of adopting the mindset of entrepreneur.
+I believe you will quickly see the benefits of adopting the mindset of an entrepreneur.

 Who are the true entrepreneurs?

 - Entrepreneurs view themselves as people who control their destinies.
 It’s part of their mindset.
 When you begin to believe you are in control of the number-one thing you do in your life, you will begin to feel the power of being in control of everything you do.

 - Entrepreneurs know what needs to be done and do it.
 They don’t need anyone telling them what to do next.
 One of the reasons most people fail in being traditional entrepreneurs is that they have been programmed to take instructions from others.
 It began as children by our parents and teachers, then it continued as an employee.